Availity/availity-toolkit/README.md

 gulp deploy
 ```

-Deploys the built assets to a deploy location specified under deploy.dest in [config.json](workflow/config.json)
+Deploys the built assets to a location specified under deploy.dest in [config.js](workflow/config.js)

 ## Authors